Why Two High-Ticket Sales Resulted In Two Very Different Experiences

 Let’s look at two real-life examples:

 A friend of mine (we’ll call him Joe) finally acknowledged the inevitable: his house needed new windows.
 He had salesperson after salesperson come to the house, and sat through what seemed like the exact same sales pitch for every one.
 His favorite line: “Your cats will be so confused!
 They’ll go sit in the sunlight and not feel any warmth!”
 (False.)

-He decided on Pella Windows – all wood, to maintain or increase the value of the house – mostly because he and his wife liked the salesperson.
+He decided on one of the high-end window providers – all wood, to maintain or increase the value of the house – mostly because he and his wife liked the salesperson.
 And for 31 windows, he thought, the salesperson had better have liked them!

 The installers arrived, and they were great – friendly, considerate, efficient, and they cleaned up after themselves.
 Joe tipped them generously.
 The only problem was that four of the ground-floor windows which were supposed to be tempered by code (safer because they can better withstand that wayward baseball) arrived non-tempered.
 Thus, Joe failed the requisite town inspection.
 The installers apologized, and promised to return with the right windows once they were ordered and produced.